 What is flaming saganaki?

-Saganaki is a Greek appetizer of cheese fried in a small pan served with bread.
+Flaming saganaki (a.k.a. flaming cheese or flambéed saganaki) is a predecessor of the original Greek saganaki, an appetizer of cheese fried in a small pan served with bread.
 The cheese used in this dish is typically one of these Greek varieties: halloumi, feta, kasseri, kefalotyri, graviera, or kefalograviera.

 As you may guess, the flaming variety is a combination of fire and saganaki.
 More specifically, it is flambéed (sometimes prompting shouts of “Opa!”) then finished off by squeezing a fresh lemon slice over the flames.
 This version of saganaki was created in the late 1960’s in Chicago’s Greektown and has spread throughout North America.

 Here it is in action at Mezé Liberty Station in San Diego, a place that specializes in its namesake dish along with several variations:

-(please excuse the vertical orientation—this video was originally posted on @gluttoinc)
+(please excuse the orientation—this video was originally posted on @glutto)

-Flaming saganaki can be found in many upscale and specialty Greek restaurants throughout the US and Canada.
+Flambéed saganaki can be found in many upscale and specialty Greek restaurants throughout the US and Canada.
 Here are some of the best places where you can enjoy this flaming cheese…